go-mongoc/mongoc/README.md

 git submodule update --init
 ```

-* update the compile script ~/mongo-c-driver/.compile-windows-mingw.bat to blew
+* update the compile script xx\mongo-c-driver\.evergreen\compile-windows-mingw.bat to below
+note: only change the mingw64/install path.

 ```.bat
 rem Ensure Cygwin executables like sh.exe are not in PATH